If you feel heavy and your energy is low, a great way to lighten up is to clear out your kitchen cupboards and stock up with only nourishing foods.

 Kitchen Cupboard Clear Out

-The over-riding principal to healthy eating is to keep as close to natural foods as possible.
+The over-riding principle to healthy eating is to keep as close to natural foods as possible.
 Highly processed foods are top on the list

 You will find sugar, salt and saturated fat added to processed foods.
 When it comes to sugar and salt I remember the rule “the more, the more” meaning the more you eat, the more you want to eat.
 That is why we have sweet cravings or cravings for savoury foods.